MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-A21-EDA-paired.md

 \vspace{0.2in}

-8. You may notice that the difference in the means (lllll ) is equal to the mean difference you reported in Q6.
+8. You may notice that the difference in the means ($0.178 - 0.345 = -0.167$) is equal to the mean difference you reported in Q6.
 That is not true for the standard deviations.
 Explain why?

 \vspace{0.8in}